 As a child care provider, outdoor play can offer the following five benefits to your students:

 Play doesn't offer only physical benefits.
 It can also enhance a child's ability to learn in the classroom.
-A study by the American Institutes for Research found that after temporarily attending an outdoor school, kids improved their science test scores by 27 percent.
-The research also saw improvements in cooperation and conflict resolution skills, areas that are important for success in the classroom.
+A study by the American Institutes for Research found kids' science test scores improved by 27% after they attended an outdoor school.
+The research also saw improvements in cooperation and conflict resolution skills.
+These areas that are important for success in the classroom.

 Cardiovascular exercise is important for people of all ages.
-While adults may get their heart pumping on a treadmill or stationary bicycle, children get the cardio they need in more casual activities, usually in the form of play.
-Your students can't move around much indoors, but when they take their play outdoors, there's plenty of room for movement.
-Whether it's running around in a game of tag or soccer.
+Adults may need to get their exercise on a treadmill.
+Children get the cardio they need in more playful activities, usually in the form of play.
+When children take their play outdoors, there's plenty of room for movement.
+This can be running around in a game of tag or soccer.
 Including outdoor play in your curriculum can increase your students' daily physical activity.

 Ready to learn more about how to help your kids pursue healthy lifestyles?
 Enroll in online training courses from ProSolutions Training.